 Number of Home Sales in the GTA

-At first glance, there doesn’t seem to be anything unusual in this chart.
-The number of sales goes up in the summer and down in the winter.
+At first glance, there doesn’t seem to be anything unusual in these numbers The number of sales goes up in the summer and down in the winter.
 It’s a standard pattern that has been repeated throughout the years.
 However, there is a noticeable change in 2017: the peak arrived sooner.
 In previous years, sales numbers have jumped in March, grown to a peak in May and June, dropped a little over the next few months, and then returned to winter levels in December.

 On this occasion, the peak came in April and then slumped in June.
 The 7,974 sales recorded last month represented a 37.3% drop from June 2016 and was the lowest number for the month of June since 2002.
 Some people have found the drop quite alarming at a time when the Ontario real estate market is usually at full speed and it certainly suggests a change in buyer mentality, which is another factor in the reduction of bidding wars.

 Two months data is difficult to call a trend.
 It could be a case of buyers waiting to see the effects of the 16-point Housing Plan and wary about headlines proclaiming a downturn in prices.
-It could equally be a more permanent shift and will reflect a new reality in Toronto real estate, with fewer sales helping to boost inventory that recently fell to its lowest level in the six years of data we could find:
+It could equally be a more permanent shift and will reflect a new reality in Toronto real estate, with fewer sales helping to boost inventory that recently fell to its lowest level in the six years of data we could find.

 A common argument put forward suggesting that there is a real estate bubble in Toronto is that the price of homes does not match the “fundamentals”.
 In short, this means that the average cost of a home is beyond the means of a family with an average income.
 This is true and the issue of affordable housing is certainly something that needs to be addressed.